SimonLeclere/discord-hangman/docs/gettingStarted.md

 ## Filter option

 The filter option, allows you determine which people are allowed to join a game.
-The filter option let's you do this by letting you creation your very own function!
+The filter option let's you do this by letting you create your very own function!

 ```js
 await hangman.create(message.channel, 'random', {